Yiminghh/VertexEntanglement/readme.md

    - **VE.py**: python version implementation
    - VE.m: matlab version implementation
    - reinsertion.py
-   - GNDR.py: The original GND code is not in Python, and it is not adapted for non-connected graphs.
-We provide a Python version of the GND algorithm.
+   - GNDR.py: The original GNDR code is not in Python, and it is not adapted for non-connected graphs.
+We provide a Python version of the GNDR algorithm.
 3. utils: basic utils used in the src code